underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

     ## [1] "factor"

-We can see the exist order of items in the factor variable, or the levels, using the `levels()` function:
+We can see the order of items in the factor variable, or the levels, using the `levels()` function.
+Think of it this way: the countries in `country.factor` are "secretly" numbers deep down, even though they look the same as the countries in `country`.

+`levels()` tells us which number is assigned to each country in `country.factor`:

 ``` r
 levels(americas$country.factor)